accent-starlette/starlette-core/docs/messages.md

 !!! warning "Template function"

-    To use the `get_messages()` within a template.
-Your templates will need to be loaded via our `Jinja2Templates` loader.
+    To use the `get_messages()` within a template, your templates will need to be loaded via our `Jinja2Templates` loader.
     [See docs](/templating).